fchmainy/k8s-trainings-101/README.md

 Verify the v1 of the webapp container image is on your registry.

+We have prepared a model for the kubernetes manifest in order to help you create the service and the deployment.
+Please modify so it matches your requirements.

 Now you can deploy this application in your kubernetes cluster

 <pre>